CarmackMo/LightweightGameEngine/README.md

     - Comparison operators
     - Indexing operators

     There is a remark for the `Length()`, `Norm()`, and `GetNorm()` method.
-For vector instances with integer types, using its original type to perform intermeida calculate will cause data loss.
-Since the result of division and square root might ba a non-integer number.
+For vector instances with integer types, using its original type to perform intermeida calculate will cause data loss, since the result of division and square root might ba a non-integer number.
 In this case, one solution is to unify the return type to be `float` for integer type instances and float type instances, and let `Vector<double>` instances keep the same return type.
 However, the attempt to specify a different return type for `Vector<double>` instances using explicit template specialization was failed.
 In current implementation, all types of instances are using `float` as the only return type.

 + ### Global APIs
     Furthermore, current implementation also provides global functions specifically designed for vector calculations.
 Noted these global functions are defined whithin the namespace of `Vector::`.